 With DynamicARC, treatment is delivered during gantry rotation.
-The patient positioning system and couch remain fixed throughout the arc delivery.
+As of today, the patient positioning system and couch remain fixed throughout the arc delivery.

 To optimize delivery time and dose conformity, the gantry speed is variable as well as the energy delivered.
 The gantry decelerates when many spots must be delivered in a short angle span.
 On the contrary, the gantry accelerates when few or no spots need to be delivered in a larger angle span.